Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Further Analysis via NLG Evaluation

 \section{Further Analysis via NLG Evaluation}

-Besides using the silhouette score to evaluate the representation learning of backchannels/fillers in LMs, we also examine generation results to provide evidence of improved representation after fine-tuning.
-For evaluation, we randomly selected 20\% of utterances from both the English and Japanese corpora.
-The generation task is defined as follows: given two turns of a dialogue in English or Japanese, both pre-trained and fine-tuned LMs are guided to continue writing the dialogue.
-Based on the generated content, we evaluate backchannels/fillers along five dimensions: (i) frequency of backchannels/fillers, (ii) diversity of backchannel/filler types, (iii) frequency-weighted perplexity of generated backchannels/fillers, and (iv) BERTScore (F1) and (v) BLEUScore against the ground-truth responses.
-The results are summarized in Figure~\ref{fig:nlg_res}, with detailed results provided in Tables~\ref{tab:nlg1} and \ref{tab:nlg2} in Appendix.
+Besides using silhouette score to evaluate the representation learning of backchannels/fillers in LMs, we also examine generation results to provide evidence of improved representation after fine-tuning.
+For this evaluation, we randomly selected 20\% of the utterances from both the English and Japanese corpora.
+The generation task is defined as follows: given two turns of a dialogue in English or Japanese, both pre-trained and fine-tuned (NTP) LMs are guided to continue writing the dialogue.
+Based on the generated content, we evaluate backchannels/fil\-lers along five dimensions against the ground-truth responses: (i) frequency of backchannels/fillers, (ii) diversity of backchannel/filler types, (iii) frequency-weighted perplexity of generated backchannels/fil\-lers, (iv) BERTScore (F1), and (v) BLEUScore.
+The results are summarized in Figure~\ref{fig:nlg_res} (additional details are in Appendix~\ref{app:supp-nlg}).

 After fine-tuning, we observe a general increase in both the frequency and diversity of generated backchannels/fillers, as well as improvements in BERTScore (except for Qwen-3 Japanese) and BLEUScore.
 At the same time, the frequency-weighted perplexity of backchannels/fillers decreases, offering further evidence that LMs achieve better representations of backchannels/fillers after fine-tuning.
-We include four illustrative examples in Figure~\ref{fig:nlg_examples} to provide additional \textbf{qualitative analysis} on the generated dialogue compared to ground truth.
-As we were concerned that fine-tuning LMs in this study might undermine the LM's general capability of language understanding, we investigate this issue with an additional task (reported in Table~\ref{tab:dialogue-act} in the Appendix), which indicates almost no side effect.
+We use six illustrative examples in Figure~\ref{fig:nlg_examples} (Appendix~\ref{app:qa}) to provide qualitative human evaluation on the generated dialogues compared to the ground truth.

+As we were concerned that fine-tuning LMs in this study might undermine a LM's general capability of language understanding, we investigate this issue with an additional task (reported in Table~\ref{tab:dialogue-act}, Appendix~\ref{app:da-prediction}), which indicates minor side effects.